khrona/awesomium-net-wiki/wpf/walkthrough-webcontrol.md

     this.IsRegularWindow = false;
 }
 {% endhighlight %}
+{% highlight vbnet %}
+Public Sub New(nativeView As IntPtr)

+    ' This call is required by the designer.
+    InitializeComponent()

+    ' Always handle ShowCreatedWebView.
+This is fired for ' links and forms with |target="_blank"| or for JavaScript ' 'window.open' calls.
+    AddHandler webControl.ShowCreatedWebView, AddressOf webControl_ShowCreatedWebView
+    ' For popups, you usually want to handle WindowClose, ' fired when the page calls 'window.close'.
+    AddHandler webControl.WindowClose, AddressOf webControl_WindowClose
+    ' Tell the WebControl that is should wrap a created child view.
+    Me.NativeView = nativeView
+    ' This window will host a WebControl that is the result of ' JavaScript 'window.open'.
+Hide the address and status bar.
+    Me.IsRegularWindow = False
+End Sub
+{% endhighlight %}

 <ol start="5">
 <li>Create another constructor accepting a <code>Uri</code> parameter.
 This constructor will be used for showing child views that are the result of links with <code>target="_blank"</code>.</li>